 Nowadays, the Greeks, Italians and Spaniards also eat too much fast food and too little fibre and fruit.
 So they too would do well to embrace the traditional Mediterranean diet again.

-Your health How healthy or unhealthy alcohol is has been under discussion for years and that is why alcohol consumption is generally discouraged.
-This is a pity, because although drinking too much is certainly unhealthy, according to some researchers moderate alcohol consumption can indeed reduce the risk of and contribute to .
+How healthy or unhealthy alcohol is has been under discussion for years and that is why alcohol consumption is generally discouraged.
+This is a pity, because although drinking too much is certainly unhealthy, according to some researchers moderate alcohol consumption can indeed reduce the risk of cardiovascular disease and contribute to cognitively healthy longevity.

 Those who follow the Mediterranean diet are therefore allowed to drink red wine in moderation: women are allowed to drink one glass a day (just like men over 65) and men under 65 can drink two glasses a day.
 No more than that, because otherwise you increase the risk of various diseases, including some types of cancer.
 If you find it difficult to limit yourself to one or two glasses, if you have a family history of alcohol addiction or a heart or liver disease, it is better not to drink alcohol at all.
 And bear in mind that some people suffer from migraines when drinking red wine.